top of page

 What if my payment arrives after the due date?

-Partial payments are accepted as long as the full prepay amount is received within the initial 60 day period or you have requested an extension of 60 days to pay the discount amount.
+Partial payments are accepted as long as the full prepay amount is received within the initial 60-day period or you have requested an extension of 60 days to pay the discount amount.
+If the full amount it not paid by the due date, the remaining will be sent to a private collection agency.

 What form of payment is accepted?

-Can I pay with a credit or debit card over the phone?
+Can I pay with a credit or debit card over the phone or online?

-Yes, the SPD is able to accept debit or credit cards, as well as prepaid cards, as long as the card is either an American Express, Visa, or MasterCard.
+Yes, the SPD is able to accept debit or credit cards, as well as prepaid cards, as long as the card is either a Visa, MasterCard, or Discover.
 There is a 2.15% processing fee charged to the client in addition to the fee that is owed to SPD.
 The processing fee goes to the SPD's service provider to cover the cost of the transaction.
-Clients can make a payment to the SPD over the phone by calling the toll-free number 1-800-445-2230.
+Clients can make a payment to the SPD over the phone by calling the toll-free number 1-800-445-2230 or by visiting PAY.WISPD.GOV.

 What if I don't have a debit or credit card?

 A client's payment can be in the form of a cashier’s check, money order, personal check or cash.
 The check or money order must be made payable to the State Public Defender and mailed to the SPD at P.O.
 Box 7923, Madison, WI 53707.
+Include your name, birthdate and contact information to confirm payment is applied to the correct account.
 Cash is only accepted at the SPD's Administration Office located at 17 S. Fairchild Street, 5th Floor, in Madison, WI.
+Do NOT mail cash, SPD is not responsible for cash lost in transit.

 May I have an extension to pay?